Coded-Commerce-LLC/WooCommerce-Load-Test/README.md

 * Download this project to your workstation and change directory to it.
 * Create a read/write access ReST API account from WP Admin > WooCommerce > Settings > Advanced > REST API.
-* Enable the Legacy API within this same settings area.
 * Put your ReST account key and secret values into a [base64 Hash generator](https://www.base64decode.org) formatted as key:secret to get your authentication hash.
 * Make a CSV file `loadtest_payload.csv` with several lines containing input data: UserID,EmailAddress,ProductID,Qualtity,AuthHash
 * Edit the YML file and ensure the duration, arrivalRate, and rampTo values are low for your initial test.